Introduction

 Conclusion

-LiquidShield immersion cooling technology enhances battery safety and longevity by preventing thermal events, while HazGuard adds another layer of protection by neutralizing hazardous gases.
-Combined with a compliance-driven supply chain and U.S. manufacturing strategy, EticaAG enables developers to maximize ITC eligibility and deploy resilient, future-ready energy storage systems.
+LiquidShield immersion cooling eliminates thermal runaway conditions and prevents ignition, while HazGuard neutralizes hazardous gases.
+Combined with a compliant, U.S.-based supply chain, EticaAG enables developers to maximize ITC eligibility and deploy resilient, future-ready energy storage systems.